bifurcation/mls-userinfo-vc/draft-barnes-mls-addl-creds.md

 As described in the MLS architecture, MLS requires an Authentication Service (AS) as well as a Delivery Service (DS) {{!I-D.ietf-mls-architecture}}.
 The full security goals of MLS are only realized if the AS and DS are non-colluding.
-In other worlds, applications can deploy MLS to get end-to-end encryption (acting as MLS Delivery Service), but they need to partner with a non-colluding Authentication Service in order to achieve full end-to-end security.
+In other words, applications can deploy MLS to get end-to-end encryption (acting as MLS Delivery Service), but they need to partner with a non-colluding Authentication Service in order to achieve full end-to-end security.

-OpenID Connect is widely used to integrate identity providers with applications, but its current core protocol doesn't provide the binding to cryptographic keys required for end-to-end security.
+OpenID Connect is widely used to integrate identity providers with applications, but its current core protocol doesn't provide the binding to cryptographic keys required for use in MLS.
 When OpenID Connect is coupled with the "Verifiable Credentials" framework, however, it can be used to provision clients with signed "UserInfo VC" objects that contain the critical elements of a credential to be used in MLS: